quixoticmonk/thoughts/PITCHME.md

   - Run on a GRID , don't kill your VDI
   - Run as many tests as possible with as many types of data
   - Identify what cannot be automated
+@ulend
 ---
 ### What Helped
+@ul
 - David, Joey, Ryan telling us one Friday that they are taking away our monitors and docking stations.
 - Co-located team and pair programming
 - Defining our app's html structure and adhering to it
 - Use the label or text in conjuction with xpath as the locator than classes or id
   - unless you have similar labels ( which we had..)
+@ulend
 ---
 ### Lifecycle of a Jira card/story
 @ul
-- Requirements groomed with Acceptance criteria in Gherkin with TEST DATA which works
+- Acceptance criteria in Gherkin with TEST DATA which works
 - Write the jUnits and run them and see them fail.
 - Launch the app server and run the acceptance criteria written in gherkin and see it fail.
 - Write code to pass the jUnits and the UI Acceptance criteria
-- Re-run all tests.
+- Re-run all tests and see them pass.
+- Refactor!!
 - Commit the development code to the dev branch and automation code into automation branch for the same story.
 - Submit the PR
 - Move to Pending Test